Not Shy (song): Background

-Composition
+Composition and lyrics

 "Not Shy" composed by Kobee and Charlotte Wilson and it was written by JYP founder JY Park “The Asiansoul” who also handled the arrangement alongside Kobee and earattack.
-Musically, "Not Shy" is an up-tempo R&B trap-dance song accompanied by rapid beats and "intense" saxophone sounds.
-It incorporates hip-hop and pop elements mixed with Caribbean influence and a "reggae feel."
+The song is an up-tempo R&B trap-dance piece, led by rapid beats and 'intense' saxophone sounds.
+It seamlessly blends hip-hop and pop elements with Caribbean influences, exuding a distinct 'reggae feel.'
 In terms of musical notation, the song is written in the key of D minor, with a tempo of 101 beats per minute.

-Lyrically, it was described as Itzy's first "love-themed song" compared to their previous work.
-Where the narrative of “Not Shy” is about giving authority to one’s own voice.
-In the context of the protagonist declaring her love to her crush—a "confession often marked by hesitancy".
-Where the singers sing lyrics that express the message of "don't be shy and express yourself confidently", "without hesitation," regardless of how the things would turn out, with lyrics such as "Why wait, what are you doing?" and "Why can't I tell you my heart?" that are meant to convey that the singers are "honest and confident in front of love", and that "there's no shame" in expressing one's emotions in front of the person they like.
-Lyrics such as "Not shy, Not me / I tell you what I want quickly / What if I can't have it?
-‘Why can’t you say yeah" showed the group singing about giving encouragement "to those who hesitated" in expressing their emotions to their lover.
+Lyrically, it was described as Itzy's first "love-themed song," a departure from their previous style.
+The song's storyline emphasizes empowering one's voice, in the context of the protagonist declaring her love to her crush—a "confession often marked by hesitancy".
+Through its verses, the group advocates for confident self-expression, urging listeners to convey their feelings openly and without reservation.
+Lines like "Why wait, what are you doing?" and "Why can't I tell you my heart?" highlight the singers' unwavering courage and honesty in love, promoting a message of authenticity and fearlessness.
+Additionally, phrases such as "Not shy, Not me / I tell you what I want quickly / What if I can't have it?
+'Why can’t you say yeah'" serve as a source of encouragement for those grappling with expressing their emotions, inspiring them to bravely pursue their romantic desires.

-Critical reception
+Release and promotion

+Release

+Before the release on August 17, the group conducted a live stream titled "Countdown Spot Live" via their social media platforms to engage with their fans.
+On the same day, they hosted another live stream named "ITZY 'Not Shy' Live Premiere" on their official YouTube channel, airing an hour and a half prior to the release.
+During this broadcast, the members introduced the new album, discussed the songs and choreography, and offered sneak peeks of the music video and behind-the-scenes preparations.
+Concurrently, the song was released on various streaming platforms.

+Promotion

+Itzy commenced their promotional activities on August 18, starting with appearances on South Korean radio shows like SBS's Choi Hwa-jung's Power Time and MBC's Idol Radio.
+Throughout the week, they graced various South Korean music programs including Mnet's M Countdown, KBS2's Music Bank, MBC's Show!
+Music Core, and SBS's Inkigayo, marking a successful comeback.
+On 25th, they appeared as a guest on MBC' FM4U's "Song of Hope at Noon, Kim Shin-young."
+On August 29, they performed on the American TV show MTV Fresh Out Live and later shared a full performance on their YouTube channel.
+On September 8, Itzy engaged with their fans in a special event called "Rooftop Live," where they performed "Not Shy" and other tracks.
+Their 4-week promotional schedule concluded on September 13 with another appearance on Inkigayo.